hustcer/nushell.github.io/.ebook-pub/commands/length.md

 # length

-**version**: 0.93.0
+**version**: 0.100.1

 ## **usage**:

-Count the number of items in an input list or rows in a table.
+Count the number of items in an input list, rows in a table, or bytes in binary data.

 ## Signature